aiegoo/webtutor/readme.md

 > begins at 4:08 PM and finishes html tags at 4:58 PM
 > finishes jquery section for nav slide modal tabs and popup at 5:18 PM
 > one third of the css into welcome and tabs at5:58 PM
-> begins css again at 10:52 AM
+> begins css again at 10:52 AM (lunch and break for 1/.5 hrs)
+> completes test7 at 3:10 PM

 `Sep 2 Test5 index1 on Tony`
 > practice on modal with tabs